-- (4) The operator must ensure that carcasses of farmed mammals killed on-farm are: - a) handled and transported in such a manner that contamination and deterioration are minimised; - b) delivered to the animal product operator's premises within 6 hours of killing: - c) not transported with any animal material that is not suitable for processing for animal consumption; - d) not transported with any animal material intended for processing for human consumption; and - e) clearly identified and physically separate from export eligible animal material.
+- (4) The animal product operator must ensure that carcasses of farmed mammals killed on-farm described in clause 7.6 are: - a) handled and transported in such a manner that contamination and deterioration are minimised; - b) delivered to the animal product operator's premises within six-6 hours of killing; - c) not transported with any animal material that is not suitable for processing for animal consumption-as petfood; and - d) not transported with any animal material intended for processing for human consumption; and - d)e) clearly identified and physically separate from export eligible animal material.

-7.6 Supply of farmed poultry
+7.87.6 Supply of farmed poultry

-- (1) Suppliers of farmed poultry must ensure that all poultry intended for primary processing are subject to an effective whole flock health scheme (that includes the control of veterinary medicines, appropriate use of approved maintenance compounds, feed contaminants and environmental contaminants), to ensure that only birds that are suitable for processing are supplied to the primary processor. - (2) A supplier statement must include the following information: - a) name and physical address of the supplier signing the statement; - b) name of the primary processor and date of arrival for the consignment; - c) approximate number of birds in the consignment covered by the statement; - d) whether any of the birds remain within a withholding period for any veterinary medicine with which they have been treated; - e) where the birds were treated, - i) the product name; - ii) final date/period of administration; - iii) dose rate; and - iv) the withholding period. - f) whether any of the birds would exceed any MRL or MPL; - g) whether any manufacturer's poultry feed withdrawal period has been complied with; - h) whether the poultry comply with the requirements of the whole flock health scheme; and - i) confirmation whether the birds were free from any signs of illness or disease. - (3) The supplier statement for the supply of poultry must: - a) be made in the form and manner approved by the Director-General, and contain the information set out in clause 7.6 (2); and - b) be accurately completed and signed by the supplier who was responsible for the birds.
+- Suppliers of farmed poultry must ensure that all poultry intended for primary processing are subject to an effective whole flock health scheme (that includes the control of veterinary medicines, appropriate use of approved maintenance compounds, feed contaminants and environmental contaminants), to ensure that only birds that are suitable for processing are supplied to the primary processor. - (2) A supplier statement must include the following information: - a) name and physical address of the supplier signing the statement; - b) name of the primary processor and date of arrival for the consignment; - c) approximate number of birds in the consignment covered by the statement; - d) whether any of the birds remain within a withholding period for any veterinary medicine with which they have been treated; - e) where the birds were treated, - i) the product name; - ii) final date/period of administration: - iii) dose rate; and - iv) the withholding period. - f) whether any of the birds would exceed any MRL or MPL; - g) whether any manufacturer's poultry feed withdrawal period has been complied with; - h) whether the poultry comply with the requirements of the whole flock health scheme; and - i) confirmation whether the birds were free from any signs of illness or disease. - (3) The supplier statement for the supply of poultry must: - a) be made in the form and manner approved by the Director-General, and contain the information set out in clause 7.6 (2); and - be accurately completed and signed by the supplier who was responsible for the birds.

-The supplier statement for poultry can be found on the MPI website.
+The supplier statement for poultry can be found on the MPI website or search on "supplier statement poultry".